gnowoel/gnowoel.github.io/_posts/2015-10-09-gulp-as-a-task-runner.markdown

 However, a task defined with `gulp.task` is more of an exported entry point than a reusable code block.
 We can execute the command `gulp clean` to perform the task, but there's no simple way to invoke it specifically elsewhere within the gulpfile.

-To define a reusable code block, the Gulp team encourages to simply use JavaScript functions.
-When applying this idea to our example, we get the following updated code:
+To define a reusable code block, the Gulp team suggests simply using JavaScript functions.
+Applying this idea to our example, we get the following code:

 {% highlight javascript %}
 var gulp = require('gulp');